 In addition to her water and environmental law practice, Susan has significant experience in state and federal court litigation defending healthcare providers including multiple hospitals in medical malpractice actions, and insurance companies in the areas of coverage and bad faith.
 She has defended many businesses in personal and property damage, contract and commercial disputes.
 Susan is also experienced in appellate tort practice.

 Prior to joining Modrall Sperling, Susan clerked for the New Mexico Court of Appeals.
-Susan has achieved Martindale-Hubbell’s AV® Preeminent peer review rating, the highest rating possible, and is listed in Best Lawyers in America® in Environmental Law and Litigation-Health Care.
+Susan has achieved Martindale-Hubbell’s AV® Preeminent peer review rating, the highest rating possible, and is listed in Best Lawyers in America® for her work in Environmental Law and Litigation-Health Care.

 University of New Mexico School of Law, J.D., 2000, Administrative and Special Edition Editor of the New Mexico School of Law’s Natural Resources Journal, 1999-2000